If you are looking for suggestions of Korean dramas to watch, you’ve come to the right place.

 Who are You?

-This is certainly a drama of emotional extremes.
+This is certainly a drama of emotional extremes (and lots of tears).
 It bounces back and forth from slapstick comedy to melodrama, with a murder mystery right smack in the middle.
 But that’s just the surface.
 In the end it’s a story about romance and parental love.
 Kang Nam Gil is great in his role as the wacky father/ghost, Yoon Kye Sang can shine as the apparently schizophrenic businessman, switching between a cold-hearted character with OCD behaviorisms and over-the-top craziness when possessed by the delivery man.
 Even Yoon Joo Sang is funny as the permanently grumpy angel of death.
 And Go Ara as the teenage daughter is simply stunning.
 So we have a great cast, an inventive premise and quite a few funny scenes.
 But the show feels bumpy and jarring in the beginning, gets better toward the middle but then falls into the common trap of K-dramas to draw out and replay the main conflicts for too long while the plot hardly advances.
 Then, in the last few episodes it suddenly runs smoothly again with a very nice ending.
 What it really needs is some good editing.
 An excellent drama is hiding in there and often it shines through.

 There are several Korean shows with this title, so make sure you’re watching the 2008 version.
 Good (with flashes of excellence).